On the existence of Monge maps for the Gromov-Wasserstein problem: Introduction

-Such a result is useful in this article to derive theoretical properties on the minimizers but also for the alternate minimization algorithms that were first proposed in \cite{memoli2007use}.
-The question of the existence and structure of optimal maps has been extensively studied in optimal transportation, see \Cref{subsec:intro_relatedworks}.
-Since in this case the solutions of \cref{eq:gw} are in correspondence with the solutions of an OT problem, the tools and knowledge from optimal transportation can be used to derive existence and structure of optimal maps.
+This result is useful in the present article to derive theoretical properties on the minimizers but also for the alternate minimization algorithms that were first proposed in \cite{memoli2007use} and extended in \cite{sejourne2021unbalanced}.
+The question of the existence and structure of optimal transport maps has been extensively studied in optimal transportation and a review can be found in \cref{subsec:intro_relatedworks_MongeOT}.
+Since in this case, the solutions of GW are in correspondence with the solutions of an OT problem, the tools and knowledge from optimal transportation theory can be used to derive existence and structure of optimal correspondence maps.
+In particular, this holds for our two problems of interest \cref{eqn:GW-squared-distance} and \cref{eqn:GW-inner-prod}: if $\alpha$ denotes a finite signed measure on $\Xx \times \Yy \subset \RR^n \times \RR^d$ with null marginals, observe that